Brightside Studios

 • Full system documentation and team training.

-A model in your own numbers showing the giving sitting in better retention and dormant reactivation.
+Built in your own numbers, showing the giving sitting in better retention and dormant reactivation.
 Your potential, made concrete.

 An Acquisition Review

-Your current ad creative checked against your landing pages.
-Quick wins on cost-per-donor before the full system is even live.
+Your current ad creative checked against your landing pages, with quick wins on cost-per-donor you can take before the full system is even live.

 Early proof